Edu-Garcia/Edu-Garcia/README.md

 ## Hi there, I'm Eduardo!

-- 👨‍💻 Working as a Software Engineer Fullstack Junior at <a href="https://softdesign.com.br/">SoftDesign</a>.
+- 👨‍💻 Working as a Software Engineer Fullstack at <a href="https://softdesign.com.br/">SoftDesign</a>.
 - 💻 I work with React, Node.js and TypeScript technologies.
-- 📚 I'm studying Python and Spark.
+- 📚 I'm studying Python and Java/Spring Boot.
 - 📫 How to reach me: eduardomgarcia335@gmail.com

 ##